Home / Teaching & Research / Laidlaw Scholars / Laidlaw Scholars Application Criteria

 Please list the names and email addresses of both of your recommenders.

-By applying to be a Laidlaw Scholar, I understand that should I be accepted, I will be expected to:
+By applying to be a Laidlaw Scholar, I understand that should I be accepted, I agree to:

-Attend 72 hours of leadership workshops over the 18 months of the program.
+• Attend 80 hours of leadership workshops and research presentations over the 18 months of the program.

-Following the first summer, produce and present a poster at Research Day.
+• Produce and present a poster at Presentation/Research Day.

-Present a 10 minute talk for Research Day.
+• Present a 10 minute talk for Presentation/Research Day.
 (This will be recorded and publicly posted.)

 Please show your consent by checking the "I agree." checkbox.